KimTholstorf/Presentations/README.md

 # Presentations
-Public presentations i have have done
+Public presentations I have have done